codedownio/sandwich/sandwich-site/docs/command_line.md

 * Choose a visibility threshold: `--visibility-threshold N` (or `-v N`)
 * Repeat the test suite N times: `--repeat n` (useful to exercise flaky tests)
 * Filter the test tree to a string: `--filter some_string`.
-* Learn about extra flags controlling extensions: `--print-slack-flags`, `--print-webdriver-flags`.
+* Learn about extra flags controlling extensions: `--print-slack-flags`, `--print-webdriver-flags`, `--print-quickcheck-flags`, `--print-hedgehog-flags`.
 * List test modules and flags to run them individually: `--list-tests`.
 (Requires the use of [test discovery](discovery).)

 This list isn't exhaustive; to learn more about shorthands and other options pass `--help`.